Ready to blaze a trail on your toboggan?

 Location: Glen Ave, Muskegon.
-Connects the neighborhoods of Glenside and Lakeside Click here for map
+Click here for map

 Location: White Road just east of Wolf Lake Road in Egleston Township Click here for map

 Smith-Ryerson Park Famous as the annual location for the Muskegon Maranda Park Parties, Smith Ryerson Park is also home to the City of Muskegon's newest disc golf course.
-Sledding is also a family-fun past-time at this 23 acre park.
-Access ample paved parking at Marshall St and Sumner Ave.
+Sledding is also a family-fun past-time at this 23-acre park.
+Ample paved parking at Marshall St and Sumner Ave.

 Location: 650 Wood St, Muskegon Click here for map

 Thatcher Park: This park is a little gem tucked away in Ravenna - and is full of surprises.
 Along with the popular winter sledding hill, visitors can take photos with the working water wheel, traverse the trails that lead to observation decks and a hidden slide built into the hill!
 A paved parking lot is at the entrance to the park from Main St.